verrazzano/docs/content/en/docs/reference/API/OAM/Workloads.md

-### VerrazzanoHelidonWorkload
+### `VerrazzanoHelidonWorkload`

-The VerrazzanoHelidonWorkload custom resource contains the configuration information for a [Helidon](https://helidon.io) workload within Verrazzano.
-Here is a sample component that specifies a VerrazzanoHelidonWorkload.
-To deploy an example application that demonstrates this workload type, see [Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/hello-helidon/README.md).
+The `VerrazzanoHelidonWorkload` custom resource contains the configuration information for a [Helidon](https://helidon.io) workload within Verrazzano.
+Here is a sample component that specifies a `VerrazzanoHelidonWorkload`.
+To deploy an example application that demonstrates this workload type, see [Hello World Helidon]({{< relref "/docs/samples/hello-world.md" >}}).
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: Component